Bryntum

 }

-export { createGantt, updateParentList, updateChildrenList };
+export { createGantt, updateParentList, updateChildrenList, accessToken };

 function updateParentList(results, eventList) {

-const parentBoard = results.data.boards[1];
+let parent_board = results.data.boards[1];

-for (let j = 0; j < parentBoard.items.length; j++) {
+for (let j = 0; j < parent_board.items_page.items.length; j++) {

 eventList.push({

-id: parentBoard.items[j].id,
+id: parent_board.items_page.items[j].id,

-board_id: parentBoard.id,
+board_id: parent_board.id,

-column_values: parentBoard.items[j].column_values,
+column_values: parent_board.items_page.items[j].column_values,

 });